Discovery of Repeating Transitions in 16 Changing-look Active Galactic Nuclei: Results and discussion

 \subsubsection{Adopted data sources}

-Among the $25$ RCL~AGNs, $14$ already have black hole mass estimates reported in \citet{2019ApJS..243...21L}, which we adopted directly.
-Since their catalog does not provide measurement uncertainties, we estimate the corresponding errors based on the reported spectral parameters.

-To ensure reliable measurements of the $11$ remaining objects, we preferentially used spectra obtained during the high states of the RCL~AGNs, when both the continuum and BELs are stronger.
-For J0914+0502, the high state spectrum taken from the published figure rather than from a public spectroscopic survey, and therefore its black hole mass could not be estimated.
-For $8$ sources ($z\leq0.7$) with accessible \ha\ or \hb\ emission lines, we measured FWHM and line flux from spectral fitting to estimate back hole mass.
-For one \Mgii-variable source, we used the \Mgii\ line width and the $L_{3000}$ continuum luminosity for estimation.
+To ensure reliable measurements of the black hole mass, we preferentially used spectra obtained during the high states of the RCL~AGNs, when both the continuum and BELs are stronger.
+For RCL~AGN exhibiting a turn-off followed by a turn-on transition, the spectrum at $\rm{MJD_1}$ is used to estimate black hole mass; for those showing a turn-on followed by a turn-off, the spectrum at $\rm{MJD_2}$ is used to estimate black hole mass.
+For $21$ sources ($z\leq0.7$), we measured FWHM of \hb\ and $L_{5100}$ from spectral fitting to estimate back hole mass.
 For the one high redshift source with variable \Ciiii\ emission line, robust SE mass calibrations are not yet firmly established.
 We defer detailed mass estimates for these objects to future work, but note that possible approaches include using (i) \Ciiii\ scaling relations with corrections for non-virial contributions (e.g., \citealt{2017MNRAS.465.2120C}), or (ii) empirical correlations between \Ciiii\ and H$\beta$/\Mgii\ luminosities.

-It is worth noting that the use of different emission lines introduces potential systematic offsets among the subsamples.
-However, there is currently no straightforward method to homogenize these measurements across the full redshift range.